Sam, Charlie and Maura

 Sleep Baby Safe and Snug makes a fantastic gift for any new parents and grandparents.
 The simple rhymes and beautiful pictures make it the perfect bedtime read.
 Like, Goodnight Moon, you’ll read it over and over before you kiss your little ones goodnight.
 But, unlike other tales, you’ll sleep soundly too knowing your baby is SAFE and snug.

-Proceeds from the book go towards fulfilling the Charlie's Kids mission of educating families about safe sleep and SIDS.
+Proceeds from the book go towards fulfilling the Charlie's Kids mission to advocate safe sleep to prevent infant death.

 *The Sleep Baby Safe and Snug Dos and Don'ts were updated in 2016 following the latest recommendations from the American Academy of Pediatrics.